fateemaazaahraae/ft_transcendence-42/ReadMe.md

 I am thinking next maybe I should apply the ccd alg like I did in local game Ok so after making the logic (when ball hit a paddle bounce if paddle hit wall change score if someone wins...)

+### I made the winning system
+it appears when there is a win, or someone left, or click the back/leave button

 ### Now It's time to create a database 🫤